Lighthouses of Bangladesh

 every 20 s.
 35 m (115 ft) square skeletal tower.
 The tower stands next to

 the Hiron Point Pilot Station.
-No photo available, but Google has a satellite
+No photo available, but Google has an indistinct satellite

 view.
 Located on the

 west side of the entrance to the Pusur River.
 Accessible only by boat.
 Site

 status unknown.
 ARLHS BAN-002; Admiralty F1045.5; NGA 26840.